-Swell height is measured from the base of the wave to the top of the wave.
+The swell height is measured from the base of the wave to the top of the wave.
 Note: swell height does not always mean the height of the wave as it is an estimated average height of the highest one-third of the swells.
-Gives you a picture of an average height of the possible waves.
+Generally, this parameter gives you a picture of the average height of the possible waves.

 An extremely crucial part of surf forecast – also known as a swell frequency.
 Measured often from one peak to another peak.
 Correlates in how much energy there is in a swell.
 A thumb rule: the longer the period the more energy in waves.

 The direction from which the swell is coming.
 A thumb rule: the more directed the swell is when hitting your local beach the stronger the waves.
 Look for islands that might block the incoming swell.

 Indicates the power of the predicted waves and can be the most useful guide to how powerful the surf is likely to be.
 It is a combination of both wave size and period.

 Photo source: unsplash.com

 The quality of the waves depends on the wind on the coast.